 “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

 Developing your reflective capability is a key aim of the programme as a significant contributor to transformational leadership in your own context.
 This retreat gives you the time and space to develop a richer understanding of their own unique potential and contribution, whilst also learning to pay attention to those habits that may hinder or hold you back.
 This celebration of your journey in Year One will deepen connections, give you a chance to reflect on your experiences so far and support you to evaluate your leadership of the Head, Heart and Hand.

-There are four optional modules for Year Two and leaders can select three of the four to create their own bespoke learning programme.
+There are five optional modules for Year Two and leaders can select three of the five to create their own bespoke learning programme.
 In Year Two, leaders also join the BLA Alumni Network, enabling them to connect with their cohort and previous cohorts, building wider networks and alliances.

 There is a final celebration event at the end of the year, where leaders reflect on their BLA journey and next steps for their own development and their organisations.

 This module supports leaders to consider strategies to improve their own wellbeing, as well as that of students and staff and to consider the importance of wellbeing to creating a learning culture.
 The module also helps you consider wellbeing through a Diversity, Equity and Inclusion lens: how can leaders ensure that all members of the school community feel welcomed and valued, creating stronger teams of diverse thinkers.